 You don’t need to resolve every question before taking the first step.
 You need a clear sequence.

-1. Establish your financial foundation first.
 Before investing, ensure you have a basic emergency fund – three to six months of essential expenses in a liquid account.
 Investing money you may need in the short term creates pressure to sell at the wrong moment.
+If your employer offers a 401(k) match, that comes before any of these steps – see our guide on what a 401(k) is to understand why capturing the match first matters so much.

-2. Open a brokerage account.
 Choose a platform that offers commission-free investing, access to low-cost index funds or ETFs, and automatic recurring investment options.
 The platform matters less than the act of opening it.

-3. Start with a simple, diversified fund.
-A total market index fund or S&P 500 ETF provides immediate exposure to hundreds of companies.
 One fund, fully diversified, is a stronger starting point than five funds chosen without a clear framework.

-4. Automate your contributions.
 Set up a recurring investment on the day after your paycheck arrives.
 Automation removes the decision from the equation each month – and decisions not made can’t be made incorrectly.

-5. Add complexity only when simplicity has been mastered.
 Individual stocks, sector funds, alternative assets – these become relevant only after the foundational habit of consistent, diversified investing is established and stable.

 Investing Is a Direction, Not a Destination